hippodribble/Tutorial/README.md

 Theoretical at this stage

 ## Future Developments
 It is also possible to create a _Point_ layer with each source location indexed individually.
-This can be used for assigning QC metrics to the source locations  directly.
+This can be used for bulk assignment of QC metrics to the source locations  directly.
 A GUI might allow QC values over specific index ranges to be set directly, but this might be better done as a separate plugin.